Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 **Frontend** - The frontend authenticates the user and helps in visualizing the data stored in the database in a very attractive and interesting way that the user can easily understand.

 **Backend** - The backend authenticates the user with the help of the front and takes data from firebase to and sends it to the frontend
-T
-he profile page is an example of this:
+The profile page is an example of this:

 ![FRONT_END](technical_manual/images/FRONT_END.png)